gesellc/flash-mob-programming/README.md

 # Flash Mob Programming - Trust First

-A mob programming format, aimed towards creating trust quickly in newly formed mobs.
+A mob programming format aimed towards creating trust quickly and exploring both the joy and challenge of collaboratively pushing for performance.

 We do this by coming together applying very strict rules for a short time.
 If these rules do their job, they create structure and space to actively listen, practice empathy and getting to know each other.
 Having acted out this explicit marker of trust we then free ourselves from these rules, iterating and improving as a team, enjoying the ride in pursuit of flow.

-While in the beginning only the navigator speaks or initiates conversation, you might then decide to iterate towards Woody Zuill's ideal of everybody contributing the right thing, at the right time, in the right way.
+The participants collaboratively self-guide the exercise in search of the best learning opportunities for their group at that time.

+The format is intended to fit into a very short time box (90 minutes), allow for remote "FlashMobs" and - over time, through experience and improvements of this text - make facilitation as easy as possible.

 # Guiding Questions